Less Waiting. Extended Hours. Shorter Trip Time.

 After nearly three years worth of community outreach and planning, the Reinventing Metro plan was created.
-The plan outlines the possibilities to provide sustainable, long-term funding, as well as outlines service improvements if a county-wide sales tax funding is secured.
+The plan outlines the possibilities to provide sustainable, long-term funding, as well as outlines service improvements should a county-wide sales tax funding is secured.

 When Metro was formed in 1973, Hamilton County was a different place.
 Most people worked downtown and lived in nearby suburbs, so Metro's hub-and-spoke transit system met their needs.
 Today, our region has changed, but Metro has not because of an unsustainable funding model.
 Reliant on a city-based earnings tax, Metro is efficiently run but does not connect enough people to available jobs and much-needed service in our region.